-Through other research later on, a fourth category of negligent parenting stye was added.
+Through other research, later on, a fourth category of negligent parenting style was added.
 Let's look at each category in more detail.

-Generally, authoritarian parents use punishment as a response to any kind of disobedience on the part of the children.
-This can be thought of as the military style of parenting; the idea is that the parents are generally obedience and status oriented.
+Generally, authoritarian parents use punishment as a response to any disobedience on the part of the children.
+This can be thought of as the military style of parenting; the idea is that the parents are generally obedience- and status-oriented.

-Authoritarian parents usually don't give any kind of reasoning behind the discipline that they enforce, aside from "because I said so."
+Authoritarian parents usually don't give any reasoning behind the discipline that they enforce, aside from "because I said so."
 These parents also don't provide many choices or options for the child.

 They also don't generally hold their kids accountable for anything that they do; there aren't really any consequences or discipline involved.
-These are typically non-traditional types of parents, and they allow a lot of of self-regulation by the children, letting them do what they want.
+These are typically nontraditional types of parents, and they allow their children to engage in a lot of self-regulation--letting them do what they want.

 This style can be described as the laissez-faire, or hands-off, version of parenting.
 Permissive parents generally try to avoid confrontation, so the rules that they do set are usually not enforced, and the children get their way most of the time.

-Most children of overly permissive parents tend to lack any kind of self-discipline.
+Most children of overly permissive parents tend to lack any self-discipline.
 They also tend to be very self-involved and demanding; they ask a lot of other people.